 If you have to buy it, get the best deal!

 The most important tip is subscribe to emails.
+Of course, you are already subscribed to emails when you have a Birchbox subscription.
+Birchbox sends a lot of offers to people without subscriptions, too.
+For events like Customer Appreciation Day, it treated most customers (anyone subscribed to emails) the same as subscription box holders.
 Many ex-subscribers drop emails after canceling their subscriptions.
 If you never plan to shop the Birchbox store, un-subscribing is fine.
 Birchbox still puts together excellent discovery sets and limited edition boxes, so I will never rule out shopping Birchbox.
-I’m still subscribed to the box, even though I am unhappy with the negative changes to the program.
-If I ever un-subscribe to the box, I will remain subscribed to emails.
-A good deal or set can always lure me back in for some shopping.
-That is why I still receive emails from all three of my Birchbox accounts.
-Having more than one account means I get a lot of duplicate emails, but there are rare times when I receive offers on one account that I did not receive on another.
+I’m still subscribed to the box, but I will remain subscribed to emails even if I ever cancel.
+A good deal or set can always lure me in for some shopping.
 All email subscribers receive a birthday discount code.
 It is usually for $10 off a $50 purchase.

 The limited edition boxes and discovery sets I’ve mentioned a couple of times are always worth a look.
 These sets always have a value that is higher than the cost.
 If items you’d purchase anyway are more valuable than the cost of the set, these kits become incredible deals.
 When a new box releases, I try to see what items I want and what items I’d gift.
 Occasionally, I come across a box where I want all or most of the items.
 Those are the ones I have a hard time passing on and the ones I get the most personal value from.